FreeCT/FreeCT/README.md

 * Convert filtering in WFBP to use CuFFTW
 * Unified configuration file structure/parsing framework
 * Packaging of the project Ubuntu (and potentially other high-use OSes)
+* Set up a continuous integration system to keep users up to date on build status of FreeCT components

 (updated on 2020/07/06)